Tips + Planning

 • The Wedding Party

 The wedding or bridal party includes some of the bride’s most beloved people, so it’s natural that they are first on the list for the bridal shower.
-Most often, the wedding party is involved in the actual planning of the shower.
+Most often, the wedding party is involved in the actual planning of the shower, and it’s also a great time to consider thoughtful groomsmen gifts.
 So, their invitation is already confirmed.
 Still, sending bridal shower invites to everyone associated with the planning is a recommended practice.
 In the case of combined wedding showers, you’ll want to involve both sides of the wedding party.

 • Close Family